 What’s in a share?

-Each share contains a variety of seasonal vegetables and herbs, as well as recipes, updates about what’s happening at the farm, and suggestions for how to use unfamiliar items.
+Each share contains a variety of seasonal vegetables and herbs.
 Spring shares are much lighter, and variety and quantity increase as the summer goes on, with the heaviest shares in the fall.

 What will not be in my share?

 Our cool coastal climate limits what we are able to grow, and you will not receive corn or melons.
-Several warmer season crops like tomatoes, peppers, and winter squash have a limited production capacity here, and we don’t have large amounts of these crops in the CSA.
-If we have a particularly cool summer, you will see less of these items.
+Warm season crops like tomatoes, peppers, and winter squash are a challenge for us, so you will see less of these crops in your CSA.
 Farms are subject to variations in weather, and it is impossible to predict when a crop might fail.
 No crop is promised.

 How does it work?

-Each week, you come to your chosen pickup site and get your share.
+The CSA runs 20 weeks, from July to November.
+Each week you come to your chosen pickup site and get your share.
 Your share comes in a reusable grocery bag that is the property of the farm.
 You can either bring your own bags to empty the share into at the site, or you can take it home as is and return the bag the following week.
 We only have a limited number of bags.
 It is very important that you are responsible about returning them so we have enough for all our members every week.
 If you choose to share the CSA with another family, you are responsible for splitting it up and coordinating with your partner to return the bag promptly.